hal/console/README.md

 - General

-    - Place management for finder *and* applications
+    - Place management for finder *and* applications.
+This enables features like
         - Cross-links between different parts of HAL (configuration ⟷ runtime ⟷ deployment)
         - Applications / finder selections can be bookmarked
         - Search can be re-implemented
     - Switch between applications using the breadcrumb
+    - Add deployments using drag & drop
     - Macro recording
     - Fully PatternFly compliant
     - Enhanced form items for lists, properties and booleans